aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ### What would a human do?

-Let's take a look at an example of a regular HTTP request to some application:
+Take a look at an example of a regular HTTP request to some application:

 ```http
 POST /vulnbank/online/api.php HTTP/1.1